microsoft/coe-starter-kit/coe-cli/docs/aa4am/key-concepts.md

 3. Connect Flow to Dataverse

-4. Add the user to the Azure Active Directory Service Principal to the power platform environments
+4. Add the user to the Azure Active Directory Service Principal to the Power Platform environments

 5. Share the Canvas application with the Maker Azure Active Directory Group

 #### Environments

-The COE CLI commands currently assume the following environments have been created https://aka.ms/ppac as a Global Administrator or Environment Administrator
+The CoE CLI commands currently assume the following environments have been created https://aka.ms/ppac as a Global Administrator or Environment Administrator

 1. Maker Environment